leonardojo/ggPlantmap/README.md

 <img src="man/figures/README-unnamed-chunk-8-1.png" width="50%" />

-## How can I colormap distinct layers of a ggPlantmap?
+## How can I colormap distinct layers of a ggCornmap?

-Because each polygon on ggPlantmap is characterized by specific levels (examples: Region,Stage,Part), you can color map them individually.
-Just specify the column you want to colormap in the layer option of the function. ggPlantmap.plot() is based on ggplot so you can add specific modifications to it using ggplot coding logic.
+Because each polygon on ggCornmap is characterized by specific levels (examples: Region,Stage,Part), you can color map them individually.
+Just specify the column you want to colormap in the layer option of the function. ggCornmap.plot() is based on ggplot so you can add specific modifications to it using ggplot coding logic.

 ``` r